Working with WebAssembly and WASI 0.2 components 2026-05-28

 If a component requires many imports, we can create multiple components which each satisfy some subset of those imports, and plug them all in to satisfy everything.

-We've seen how imports can be satisfied in native runtimes like wasmtime, but how are imports handled in the browser?
+We've seen how imports can be satisfied in native runtimes like Wasmtime, but how are imports handled in the browser?

 Imports and browser components

 As before, we can use the jco tool to transpile a component so that it can be used in the browser.
-We won't use our composed component for this since it no logner requires any imports, and will instead transpile our importing.component.wasm, which requires the provider interface (the single get function):
+We won't use our composed component for this since it no longer requires any imports, and will instead transpile our importing.component.wasm, which requires the provider interface (the single get function):

 jco transpile importing.component.wasm -o importing_js